paynoattn/udacity-python-change_file_name/README.md

-a simple program for renaming files for learning python.
+a simple program for renaming files for learning python from my udacity course.